Also known as: St. Mary's Thistle, Holy Thistle, Marian Thistle, Silymarin Plant

 Is Milk Thistle safe to take daily?

 Milk Thistle has a Cooling energy and Sweet post-digestive effect.
 Key cautions: Milk thistle has an excellent safety profile and is generally well-tolerated.
 It may cause mild gastrointestinal effects (loose stools, nausea) in some individuals, particularly at higher doses.
-Always work with a practitioner to determine the right daily regimen for your constitution.
+Daily use generally fits when the herb matches the constitution and current state of balance (prakriti and vikriti).

 What is the recommended dosage for Milk Thistle?

 Standardized extract (70-80% silymarin): 420-600 mg daily, divided into 2-3 doses.
 Phytosome form: 240-480 mg daily.
 Tincture: 3-5 ml, three times daily.
 Crushed seeds: 12-15 grams daily.
 For acute liver support, higher doses (600-800 mg silymarin) may be used short-term under practitioner guidance.
-Dosage should always be adjusted based on your individual constitution (prakriti) and current state of balance (vikriti).
+Classical dosing is constitution-specific — prakriti and current vikriti both shape the working range for any individual.

 Can I take Milk Thistle with other herbs?